hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/183_on_lord_buddha.md

 In every religion we find one type of self-devotion particularly developed.
 The type of working without a motive is most highly developed in Buddhism.
-Do not mistake Buddhism and Brâhminism.
+Do not mistake Buddhism and Brāhminism.
 In this country you are very apt to do so.
 Buddhism is one of our sects.
 It was founded by a great man called Gautama, who became disgusted at the eternal metaphysical discussions of his day, and the cumbrous rituals, and more